 From the Holy Grail to the Holy City

-There is only one way to make sure we are not on a wild goose chase: We must leave the Pyrenees behind and visit the Lion's Den, the Vatican, to check if Peter's skull and crossbones are missing from his tomb.
-A difficult task it would seem, because there are no historical records of Peter's martyrdom and burial in Rome.
-Only a fool would search for facts in matters of faith, but it doesn't really matter for fools like us if these are really Peter's bones, in the cave and at the Vatican, because we are after grail secrets!
-Foreign visitors to our website need to know that it's a Western tradition that St Peter's Basilica is built over his remains.
-It's one of the reasons the Vatican is in Rome – and not in Jerusalem.
-Here's an update of its official position in 2003:
+There is one way to make sure we are not on a wild goose chase: We must leave the Pyrenees behind and visit the Lion's Den, the Vatican, to find out if Peter's skull and a vessel with holy blood are missing there.
+A difficult task, it would seem, because there are no historical records of Peter's martyrdom and burial in Rome.
+Only a fool would search for facts in matters of faith, but it doesn't really matter for fools like us if these are Peter's bones, in the cave and at the Vatican, because we are after grail secrets!
+Foreign visitors to our website are reminded that Roman Catholics believe that St Peter's Basilica is built over his bones.
+It's the reason why the Vatican is in Rome – not in Jerusalem.
+Here's the official explanation in 2003:

 "You are Peter and on this rock I will build my community" (Mt 16:18).
 Peter is the rock on which Christ established his Church...
 In the Vatican Grottoes, on a perfect axis with the papal altar of the basilica above, lies the tomb of Peter.
 The tomb is itself a symbol of the Rock on which the Church is built, a Church symbolized by the basilica that rises above the Tomb of the Apostle and encloses it like a precious casket..."

-Anyone familiar with the subject notices how this version downplays Peter's grave because the entire basilica is now his "precious casket"!
+Anyone familiar with the subject will notice how they downplay Peter's grave – the entire basilica is now his "precious casket"!
 Is this the first clue that we are on the right track?
-Foreign visitors might think it would be difficult to question the raison d'être of the Vatican – but it is surprisingly easy!
-By starting with Michael Winter's book St Peter and the Popes in the 1980's it took less than an hour at the library to get results, and it can be googled in a few minutes!
-Yes, we are free to do today what used to guarantee the ultimate penalty!
+Some may think it would be difficult to question the raison d'être of the Vatican, but it was surprisingly easy!
+By starting with Michael Winter's book St Peter and the Popes in the 1980s it took less than an hour at the library to get results, and it is googled in a few minutes today!
+Yes, we are free to do what used to guarantee the ultimate penalty!
 Take the unfortunate Giordano Bruno, for example, who was at the wrong place at the wrong time and suffered a fiery death at the stake in Rome on February 17, 1600.
-Kepler's letters express his shock – and Pujades seems to have gotten even more motivated!
+Kepler's letters express his shock – and Pujades got more motivated!

-Today, the information is widely available that secret excavations under St Peter's Basilica were conducted under pope Pius XII in the 1940's – which he may have cherished as a distraction from the holocaust and the nasty business of war.
-But the results caused him some chagrin, at least, because Toynbee-Perkins revealed in 1956 :
+Today, the information is widely available that secret excavations were conducted under pope Pius XII at Peter's Basilica in the 1940's – which he probably cherished as a distraction from the holocaust and WWII.
+But the results caused him some chagrin, because two British archeologists revealed in 1956 :

 Peter's tomb is empty!